Como cliente Amazon Prime obtén 3 meses de Audible gratis

 In Relationality, leading asexuality and relationship activist David Jay brings clarity to the crisis with a fresh perspective that expands upon the fundamental idea that all entities in the universe are connected.
 Jay draws from a range of vivid personal experiences, including his time spent helping tech workers and policymakers reform social media.

 This book is for people who believe in the power of relationships and want to see increased investment in relational work.
-Its scientifically grounded framework will help listeners foster conversations about relational work, establish conditions for relationships to thrive, and quantify the impact of them.
+Its scientifically grounded framework will help readers foster conversations about relational work, establish conditions for relationships to thrive, and quantify the impact of them.

 Equipping professionals and activists involved in nonprofit, political, and other types of relational work with the knowledge they need to fight for and utilize resources, Relationality shares valuable insight on: